KnowledgeForge/keymaker/README.md

         pass
 ```

-You can then use your custom constraint with KeyMaker as you would with the built-in constraints:
+You can then use your custom constraint with Keymaker as you would with the built-in constraints:

 ```python
 constraint = CustomConstraint(...)